jchanolm/data-pipelines/README.md

 ## Tl;dr

-My objective was to build a knowledge graph covering the Arbitrum ecosystem, including grantees, grantee identifiers (i.e. Funding Wallet, Github), and grant metadata (i.e. amount, grantee submission document, related votes.)
+This repo contains scripts and data for building a knowedge graph of the entire Arbitrum ecosystem, which connects on and off-chain data about grantees, grants, voters, proposals, etc.

-I'm passionate about making web3 data more accessible and actionable and will continue to expand and enhance this database to make it more useful for downstream analytics use cases, i.e. generating Sybil/Airdrop datasets.
+I'm passionate about making web3 data more accessible and actionable and will continue to expand and enhance this database to make it more useful for the Arbitrum ecosystem.

 ## Structure